AnarchoBooleanism/nixos-cloud-init-installer/README.md

 This was designed to be used to provision new NixOS virtual machines on a Proxmox host, while allowing the dynamic configuration of disks and other hardware.

+There exist pre-built ISO images that you are able to download, for both x86_64 and aarch64, in this repository's releases.

 ## Steps to build this image yourself:

 This assumes that you have Nix installed on your system, with flakes and nix-commands enabled.